 Pros

-• It comes with an inbuilt thermostat and a humidistat.
+- It comes with an inbuilt thermostat and a humidistat.
 If you want, you could get the hybrid adapter too.

-• It is durable – it offers a high degree of resistance to water, corrosion, and impact.
+- It is durable – it offers a high degree of resistance to water, corrosion, and impact.

-• Comes with a brushless motor.
+- Comes with a brushless motor.

-• The solar panel is adjustable.
+- The solar panel is adjustable.

 Cons

-• It is not versatile.
+- It is not versatile.

-5. Amtrak Solar Attic Fan 50-Watt
+3. Amtrak Solar Attic Fan 50-Watt

-While this product does not come with a built-in thermostat, you can get an optional snap-on thermostat for free.
-This way, the operation of the fan is regulated, depending on the temperature of the attic.
-We should also add that Amtrak is relatively inexpensive, and you could consider it if you are on a budget.
+While this product does not have a built-in thermostat, you can get an optional snap-on thermostat for free.
+This way, the operation of the fan is regulated, depending on the attic’s temperature.

 Pros

-• High venting capacity for effectively pushing warm air out of the attic.
+- High venting capacity for effectively pushing warm air out of the attic.

-• It comes with a 25-year warranty period.
+- It comes with a 25-year warranty period.

-• Easy to install.
+- Easy to install.

-• It is pretty versatile.
+- It is pretty versatile.

-• You could get a free thermostat.
+- You could get a free thermostat.

 Cons

-• The solar panels are not adjustable.
+- The solar panels are not adjustable.

-6. Amtrak Solar Attic Fan 70-Watt
+4. Amtrak Solar Attic Fan 70-Watt

-It is a solar gable vent that can also be used in the garage, greenhouse, or RV.
+While the Amtrak 70-Watt is a solar gable vent, it can also be used in the garage, greenhouse, or RV.
+It comes with a 25-year warranty, which is amongst the best offered for this type of product.

 While the quality of this product is undeniable, it comes with a panel that cannot be adjusted.
-But all hope is not lost as you can get mounting brackets for this purpose.
+But all hope is not lost, as you can get mounting brackets for this purpose.

 Pros

-• High solar panel wattage – top on the list.
+- High solar panel wattage

-• Uncomplicated installation.
+- Uncomplicated installation.

-• It can be used in other places besides a gable.
+- It can be used in other places besides a gable.

-• It has a high venting capacity.
+- It has a high venting capacity.

-• The warranty coverage lasts for a long time.
+- The warranty coverage lasts for a long time.

 Cons